armdevvel/mxe-SHARED/WORKING-LIBRARIES.md

-## THESE ARE THE LIBRARIES THAT CURRENTLY BUILD WITHOUT ANY SOURCE CODE EDITING ( in alphabetical order :) )
+## THESE ARE THE LIBRARIES THAT CURRENTLY BUILD AND WORK AS INTENDED WITHOUT ANY SOURCE CODE EDITING ( in alphabetical order :) )

 ------------------------------------------------------------------------------------------------------------